Home of the Versatile Champion - VC Stonyridge Nika

 We also have VC Stonyridge Nika.
 She is one of Gretta's pups from the "N Litter" and sired by Shingobee Lake Honey Boy.
-Nika has been very enjoyable to train and her and a litter mate tested with a NA prize 1-112 at 5 1/2 months of age.
-She scored a UT 191 prize 3 at 2 1/2 years of age and UT 204 prize 1 at 3 1/2.
+Nika has been very enjoyable to train and she and a litter mate tested with a NA prize 1-112 at 5 1/2 months of age.
+She also scored a UT 191 prize 3 at 2 1/2 years of age and UT 204 prize 1 at 3 1/2.

 At 4 1/2 Nika became the highest scoring griffon at the 2017 NAVHDA Invitational and is now a Versatile Champion!

 From Nika's R litter we kept Stonyridge Remember Shingobee.
 "Remy" is named after the late George Patrick McKinley's kennel Shingobee Lake.
 "Pat" was very instrumental in the WPG breed and helped us get started with our first two litters with Czar.
 Remy's grand sire is Shingobee Lake Honey Boy, a stud that Pat bred, and that we have used 6 times in our breeding program.
 Remy is coming along very nicely and tested with a NA 112 prize 1.
-Remy was bred in 2018 and 2019 to VC Stonyridge Otis from our O litter.
-She had 2 litters of 11 big pups that look great and have tested well.
+Remy was bred in 2018, 19 and 20 to VC Stonyridge Otis from our O litter.
+She had 3 litters of big pups that look great and have tested well.
 We have used 2 of her daughters in our breeding program.
 Zig and Daisy.

 We enjoy working and training with this truly versatile breed and still enjoy our yearly pheasant and duck hunting trips to the Dakotas.
 Also grouse hunting in northern Wisconsin and duck, goose and pheasant hunts in the farm fields and ponds close by.

 With placing pups all across this country we have many new friends and puppy families that we enjoy hearing from, and how our griffs have impacted their lives.
 We plan to continue breeding our Wirehaired Pointing Griffons, keeping in mind our goals of improving and developing a great breed of versatile hunting dogs, and always looking forward to the next generation for us and others to enjoy.